MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 This time, we can see all the logs up until the `DeepEqual` statement.
 But there's no log saying "param matches!", so the issue must come from the `DeepEqual` comparison of the arguments.
-But we've already taken care of the tricky hashed password, then what makes this deep equal call fail?
+But we've already taken care of the tricky hashed password, then what makes this `DeepEqual` call fail?

 Well, I just remember another tricky field in the `CreateUserTxParams`, which is the `AfterCreate` callback function.
 As I said before, there's